 Where are Play Streets located?

-Play Streets are located on neighborhood residential streets and alleys with speed limits of 25 miles per hour or less.
-Play Streets are one block and may not be on a Muni route or a street with commercial establishments.
-Play Streets are closed to thru traffic, but local access is allowed.
-Upon program launch a map of streets eligible to host Play Streets will be available.
+Play Streets are located on neighborhood residential streets.
+Play Streets are one block in length and may not be on a Muni route, a street with commercial establishments, and cannot include an adjacent intersection.
+Play Streets events require restricting blocks to thru traffic, but local access is allowed.

 Play Streets sessions are a minimum of 3 hours in length.